DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 Overtaking Jeanne, Reiren started walking towards the village's center.

-One year ceasefire agreement - [Io Resistance and Foreign gods promise to perform no acts of aggression towards each other's territories.]
+One year ceasefire agreement - [Io Resistance and Sidhes promise to perform no acts of aggression towards each other's territories.]

-The majority of the country territory shall remain in possession of the foreign gods as it is.
+The majority of the country territory shall remain in possession of the sidhes as it is.
 On the other hand only 8th ward Cassiopeia, where Io Resistance has its base, at the very least will be held by them.

 _Elves have Qubiley on their side..._

-_If the foreign gods feel like it, they can attack Resistance's positions at any time._
+_If the sidhes feel like it, they can attack Resistance's positions at any time._

 With the truce, the anxiety about this situation should disappear for Io Resistance.
-And the same could be said about the foreign gods, who right now want to avoid fighting with humans.
+And the same could be said about the sidhes, who right now want to avoid fighting with humans.
 They had no wish to be targeted by spirits and cryptids while being exhausted from crushing the Io Resistance army.
 Coincidentally, both sides had the same wish.